- During menopause, it’s important to have an obstetrician-gynecologist who can help you manage your symptoms and lifestyle changes.

 - How much of your practice is focused on menopause?

-- What is your approach to treating women who are in menopause?
-(What kinds of treatments do you prefer?)
+- What is your approach to treating women in menopause?

 - Which hospital(s) are you affiliated with?